urbit/preview/preview.md

 <h2>Also:</h2>

 What is a "2015 network," anyway?
 A 1975 network delegates layer 7 to the OS.
-A "2015 network" (as us fools define it) includes layer 7: it's its own VM, language and OS.
+A "2015 network" (as us fools define it) includes layer 7.
+It's its own VM, language and OS.
 The protocol specifies the complete lifecycle of the computer.

 Urbit remains a closed network in alpha-test.
 It's open source and patent-free.
 Fork us on [github](https://github.com/urbit/urbit)!
 You need an invitation to join the network.
 But not to play with the interpreter, or even send a PR.